sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Installing and starting the Python engine
 =========================================

-On Ubuntu, the python dependencies can be installed by following the steps below: :ref:`python-install-ubuntu<Python Installation on Ubuntu>`
+On Ubuntu, the python dependencies can be installed by following the steps here: :ref:`Python install on Ubuntu<Python Installation on Ubuntu>`

-On RedHat and CentOS, the python dependencies can be installed by following the steps below:
+On RedHat and CentOS, the python dependencies can be installed by following the steps here: :ref:`Python install on RedHat and CentOS<Python Installation on Red Hat and CentOS>`

-* :doc:`./python-install-redhat-centos.rst`

 Stopping the Fire Server